octobercms/docs/3.x/extend/settings/model-settings.md

 ## Database Settings

-Plugins can use database-driven configuration using models for storing settings in the database by implementing the `SettingsModel` behavior in a model class.
+Plugins can use database-driven configuration using models for storing settings in the database by extending the `System\Models\SettingModel` base class.
 This model can be used directly for creating the backend settings form.
 You don't need to create a database table and a controller for creating the backend settings forms based on the settings model.
 An example of a model setting directory structure:

 ::: dir
 ├── plugins